 Artist to the Esports

-Esports is a growing phenomenon.
-I’m delighted to be a part of it.
-When asked to make a piece of art for the DOTA tournament, I wasn’t sure at first.
-I’m not a trophy maker.
-However, the idea of of making art that draws imagery from the virtual game world, but then giving it a very earthy real world spin got me going.
-I found the result interesting and the crowd loved it.
+Esports is an amazing phenomenon.
+And i am in on it!
+When asked to make a piece of art for the DOTA2 tournament, I wasn’t sure at first.
+I’m not really a trophy maker.
+Yet, the idea of of making art drawing imagery from the virtual game world and then giving it an earthly world spin got me going.
+I found the result fascinating and the crowd loved it.

 DOTA 02 tournement trophy